Khaled Al-Nabris

-Khaled Al-Nabris (خالد النبريص; born 27 March 2003) is a Palestinian footballer who plays as a forward for Ismaily SC and the Palestine national team.
+Khaled Al-Nabris (خالد النبريص; born 27 March 2003) is a Palestinian footballer who plays as a forward for the Palestine national team and the Egyptian Premier League club Cleopatra FC.

 Club career

 Al-Nabris won the title of top scorer of the 2020–21 Palestinian Premier League in the Gaza Strip with 17 goals.

 In 2022 he received an invitation to train with Real Oviedo in Spain.

 On 24 January 2022, he joined Ismaily SC on a four-and-a-half-season contract.
 He scored his first league goal on 18 August 2022, in a match resulting in a 4–1 defeat to Al Masry.

 In February 2024, he rejoined the club after previously leaving over unpaid dues and taking the case to the Court of Arbitration for Sport.
 In June 2024, he renewed his contract with the club until 2027.

+On 18 June 2026, following the club's relegation, he terminated his contract.

 International career

 In 2019, Al-Nabris was selected to join the U-19 team for the 2020 AFC Asian Cup qualifiers in Oman.
 He went on to score four goals, netting two each against Pakistan and Kuwait.
 He received a call-up to play with the Under-23 national team in the 2023 Arab Games.
 He was called up to the Palestine national team for a set of friendlies in November 2025.